numalj/BigDataAssignments/ebayDecisionTrees/README.md

-# EbayDecisionTrees
+# Ebay Competitve Auction Classifier using Decision Trees

 ## Problem Statement:

 The task is to predict whether or not the auction will be competitive.

 ## The Case:
 1972 auctions that transacted on eBay.com during May–June 2004.
 The goal is to use